We’re here to help. Let’s walk through it together.

 Renee, 52, grieving her husband

 Let me tell you something: it can sneak up on you.
 Grief?
 It’s so much more than just being sad.
 Part of it is, you’re so, so tired.
 After my husband died, I felt like a zombie, like a different person.
 I reached out to friends.
 No use.
 How could they understand?
 I knew I needed help, but Google was just endless choices—how do you know who to pick?
-An Empathy Care Specialist sent me three choices for counselors and support groups in my area, plus I found all this audio on the app that I love.
+An Empathy Care Manager sent me three choices for counselors and support groups in my area, plus I found all this audio on the app that I love.
 When I’m listening, I don’t feel as lost.
 And I ended up finding a group of women to talk to who are going through the same thing.
 They’re my lifeline.
 I can’t imagine getting through this without them.

 Untangling an estate that was never settled